-This section presents the reporting requirements (indicative examples) for different notifications (e.g. port, HAZMAT, waste, security and bunkers information) which can be reported in distinct instances for the same ship call.
+This section presents the reporting requirements (indicative examples) for different notifications (e.g. port, HAZMAT, security, bunkers, advance waste, waste receipt, PoB passenger ships information) which can be reported in distinct instances for the same ship call.

 Figure 1.1(a): HAZMAT report at EU departure (Art.13.1 of Directive 2002/59/EC)